skrysmanski/blogtext/readme.txt

 * Fixed error when updating a page that doesn't use BlogText
 * Added special (more natural) code block languages: C++, C++/Qt, C++/CLI, C#, Java (maps to java5)
 * Added new default GeSHi theme with more complete coloring
+* Added ability to highlight certain lines in code blocks
 * Added some regression tests to avoid/reduce conversion errors when modifying BlogText's sources. (only in developer version obtained from BitBucket)